-

 When I sell my car, do I keep the tag or does it go with the new owner?

-You can keep the tag and transfer it to your next vehicle if your register it Within seven days of selling your old car.
+You can keep the tag and transfer it to your next vehicle if your register it within 7 days of selling your old car.

 Does my car have to be inspected before I can register it?

-Massachusetts requires a safety inspection each year and an emissions test every two years, based on the model year of your car.
-The cost is $29.
+Massachusetts requires a safety inspection and emissions test for most vehicles every year.
+The cost is $35.